circonus/irondb-docs/graphite-ingestion.md

 `http://<snowth_machine:port>/graphite/1/8c01e252-e0ed-40bd-d4a3-dc9c7ed3a9b2/dev`

-Will place all metrics under account_id `1` with that UUID and call them `dev`.
+This will place all metrics under account_id `1` with that UUID and call them `dev`.

 `http://<snowth_machine:port>/graphite/1/45e77556-7a1b-46ef-f90a-cfa34e911bc3/prod`

-Will place all metrics under account_id `1` with that UUID and call them `prod`.
+This will place all metrics under account_id `1` with that UUID and call them `prod`.

-This is important later when we render the metrics in the UI (see [Graphite Rendering](./graphite-rendering.md) for more info).
-Metrics ingested under example 1 will render as:
+This is important later when we render the metrics in the UI (see [Graphite Rendering](./graphite-rendering.md) for more information).

+Metrics ingested under the first example will render as:

 `graphite.dev.metric.name.here`

-And the second example:
+Metrics ingested under the second example will render as:

 `graphite.prod.metric.name.here`